autoplot/documentation/javadoc/org/autoplot/jythonsupport/ui/EditorAnnotationsSupport.md

-# org.autoplot.jythonsupport.ui.EditorAnnotationsSupportannotations support for the editor, marking program counter position
+# org.autoplot.jythonsupport.ui.EditorAnnotationsSupport

- and errors.
+annotations support for the editor, marking program counter position and errors.

 ***
 <a name="ANNO_ERROR"></a>
 # ANNO_ERROR